HypeCheck

 2 of 4 claims supported by evidence.

-"supports muscle recovery and growth" Partial
+"Supports muscle recovery and growth" Partial

-Based on: L-Leucine, L-Isoleucine, L-Valine
+Based on: L-Leucine, L-Isoleucine, L-Valine, all 9 EAAs

 Based on: all 9 EAAs